 Davante Adams has a new long-term contract, but it is the Las Vegas Raiders’ salary cap that will see the impact, not the Green Bay Packers.
 With Adams having been made the highest-paid wide receiver in the league in Vegas, let’s examine his contract and his impact on the Raiders’ salary cap.

 Davante Adams’ contract details and bonuses

-  Adams has one year remaining on his contract
+Adams has five years remaining on his contract

-  What impact does Adams’ deal have on the Packers’ salary cap?
+What impact does Adams have on the Raiders’ salary cap?

 Once the contract structure is known, we will update this article with both the salary cap impact and the Raiders’ future options with the contract.